gorango/flowcraft/docs/api-reference/builder.md

 ### Methods

--   `.build(graph: WorkflowGraph): BuildResult`: The main method that takes a graph definition and returns a `BuildResult` object.
+-   `.build(graph: WorkflowGraph, log?: boolean): BuildResult`: The main method that takes a graph definition and returns a `BuildResult` object.
+    -   `graph`: The `WorkflowGraph` object to build from.
+    -   `log?: boolean`: If `true`, a Mermaid diagram of the final, flattened graph will be logged to the `info` level.
+This is an invaluable tool for debugging complex compositions.
+Defaults to `false`.

 #### The `BuildResult` Object